 It should be remembered that the wide modified, as well as the exact one, already contemplate some variations such as plural, spelling errors or even synonyms, so that if we add «+ casual + dress» and «+ informal + dresses» we are being redundant.
 And also, with the new and slight variations that today admits the exact agreement, it would not be necessary to develop all the possible combinations.
 For this case, having [casual dress] is enough.

 If you still worry about not covering all the exact match combinations, we show you this example.
-In the campaign of a client we have the keyword [ecological cosmetics].
+In a client’s campaign, we have the keyword [ecological cosmetics].
 Well, through this term has entered a search as “bio cosmetics”, as a slight variation of the exact said.
 Two other examples of terms that have entered through the same keyword: “cosmetca ecologica” or “cos etica ecologica” (spelling errors, as we mentioned).

 That is to say, that the slight variation in the exact agreement has important advantages (it is impossible to predict those possible searches with spelling errors that the user will do), but it also shows the care that PPC managers must have now and the great work of negativization that we have ahead, because now we can enter searches (as in the case of “bio-cosmetics”), which may not end up adjusting to the product.